pacopedraza/HackflightSim/README.md

 that folder if it doesn't already exist.

 In addition to cloning HackflightSim, you will need the [Hackflight](https://github.com/simondlevy/Hackflight) repository.
-Although Hackflight is platform-independent, it is set up as an Arduino library, to support its primary intended use.
+Although Hackflight is hardware-independent, it is set up as an Arduino library, to support its primary intended use.
 So the most sensible way to install it is to clone it into your <b>Documents/Arduino/libraries</b> folder, creating that folder if it doesn't exist.